simon-verbois/microk8s-config-traefik/README.md

     certResolver: ovhresolver # <-- Uses the resolver from values.yaml
     domains:
       - main: "example.your-domain.com" # <-- Change to your domain
+    options:
+      name: example-tls-profile # <-- Links to the TLSOption created above
 ```